jorgebucaran/hyperapp/README.md

 })
 ```

 Now, let's say we want to be able to hide the clock.
-Then, we should also cancel the subscription, or we'd be triggering unnecessary renders and wasting browser resources.
-The real power behind subscriptions is how we can toggle a subscription on or off, without having to keep track of an interval ID or event listener, just as we can show or hide an element in the view without storing a reference to a DOM node.
+No problem, but how do we clear out the interval?
+If we forget to cancel the subscription, it will trigger unnecessary renders and waste browser resources.
+A declarative subscription layer shines in that we can start or cancel a subscription, without having to keep track of an interval ID or event listener, just as we can show or hide an element in the view without a reference to a DOM node.

 ```jsx
 app({